North-West-Wind/csci3280-smart-voice-assistant/COMMS.md

 - `asr <level>`: Audio loudness when recording.
 This will be a continuous stream when ASR is running. `<level>` is linear between 0 and 1.
 - `asr-start`: When recording starts.
 - `asr-done <transcript>`: When recording stops.
 Returns the transcript.
-- `res <token>`: LLM streaming responses.
+- `llm <token>`: LLM streaming responses.
 Client can simply stream this output by appending the token to the same string.
-- `res-done`: An event that will be sent when LLM finished streaming.
+- `llm-done`: An event that will be sent when LLM finished streaming.
 - `tts-start`: When TTS response starts.
 - `tts-line <line>`: When a line is being spoken.
 - `tts-done`: When TTS response stops.